Netatalk/netatalk/doc/manual/CNID.md

 **afpd** processes communicate with one or more **cnid_dbd** daemon processes over a wire protocol.
 The **cnid_dbd** daemon is responsible for database reads and updates.

-This is the most reliable and proven backend, recommended for most deployments.
+It is deprecated and not recommended for new deployments.

 ## mysql